-The PET diploma examination is aimed at initial specialisation and enhancement of knowledge following vocational education.
-Students who pass this are awarded a federal PET diploma, the qualification usually required for admission to the advanced PET examination.
+In 2019/20, almost 18 900 students were enrolled in a preparatory course.1 37% of them were women and 10% were of foreign nationality.
+The federal professional diploma examination is aimed at initial specialisation and enhancement of knowledge following vocational education.
+Students who pass this are awarded a federal professional diploma, the qualification usually required for admission to the advanced federal professional examination.

-The number of students enrolled in a preparatory course for a PET1 saw a large increase between 2000/01 and 2017/18 (+104%).
+The number of students enrolled in a preparatory course for a federal professional diploma examination saw a large increase between 2000/01 and 2019/20 (+110%).
 The proportion of foreign students remained quite stable during the period under observation (between 8% and 11% of students).
-With regard to the proportion of women, it remained stable at between 37% and 40% of students.
+With regard to the proportion of women, it remained stable at between 37% and 42% of students.

 1 Students are not completely surveyed because the preparations to federal exams are not formally regulated.
 They often take place in modular trainings, which are only surveyed if the single module corresponds to at least half a school-year (full time equivalent).

-During the 2017/18 academic year, more than 40% of the 18 435 students preparing for a PET examination were enrolled in courses in the fields of Management and administration (22%), Accounting and taxation (12%) and Wholesale and retail sale (10%).
+During the 2019/20 academic year, almost 45% of the 18 939 students preparing for a federal professional diploma examination were enrolled in courses in the fields of Management and administration (19%), Wholesale and retail sale (13%) and Accounting and taxation (12%).
 The distribution of students by gender varied greatly between the different fields.